forwardsoftware/react-native-toolbox/README.md

 ## `rn-toolbox splash [FILE]`

-generate app splashscreen for react-native-splash-screen
+Generate app splashscreens using a file as template.

 ```
 USAGE